geriatricsresearch/stigmatizing-language/README.md

 - Target word: We have a list of stigmatizing words and their conjugations.
 - Cosine similarity: This is the measurement of similarity within context of words, in this case, all ICU notes within the year.

+## Natural Language Processing
+- Preprocessed n-grams using word2vec (w2v) with continuous bag of words that predicts presence of word using its surrounding word context
+- To estimate contextual word similarity, w2v models were fit between each base and target word

 ## Bootstraps
 Bootstrap confidence intervals were created to test: